Write to your employer

 You can use a sample letter to assist you.

-What to include if you or your spouse/partner are giving birth
+If you or your spouse/partner are giving birth

 If you or your spouse or partner are giving birth to the child, you must attach a copy of a certificate from a doctor or midwife naming who is pregnant and the baby’s due date.
 If it is your spouse or partner who is pregnant, you need to include a written letter from her saying that you are her spouse or partner and you’ll be going to assume the care for the child she is going to have.

-What to include if you are taking permanent primary responsibility for the care, development and upbringing of a child under 6 years
+If you are taking permanent primary responsibility for the care, development and upbringing of a child under 6 years

 You will need to attach to your statement: